 Interruptions take on a whole new level of seriousness in a shop, where they can break a technician’s concentration and cause them to make a mistake that will result in a comeback.
 So not only do interruptions decrease the shop’s efficiency, they can also have a real financial cost.

-In our lab shop, we noticed that constant interruptions were a total productivity killer.
+In the Fullbay lab shop, we noticed that constant interruptions were a total productivity killer.
 We were designing software and running a shop simultaneously, so time was precious.
 We couldn’t go five minutes without a phone call, knock at the door, or someone just bursting in.
-And it wasn’t just us being interrupted–we were interrupting the techs and office staff too!
+And it wasn’t just us being interrupted – we were interrupting the techs and office staff, too!

-Of course some things justify an interruption.
-If it is truly urgent and important, it needs to be dealt with.
+Of course, some things justify an interruption.
+If it is truly urgent and important, you need to deal with it.
 But the vast majority of interruptions were neither truly urgent nor important.
 We felt that less urgent items could just as easily be put in an email or text message, and that way we could respond to it during a natural break in our activities.

 So we trained the staff on de-escalating things that were not really urgent.
-We built the following pyramid as a gentle reminder and posted it around the shop.
 The goal was to minimize interruptions for everyone, which we hoped would make us all more productive and actually decrease mistakes and comebacks.

 It took some time, but eventually caught on and became part of our shop culture.

 Odds are your office staff needs help facing interruptions, too!
 They’re facing the distractions provided by the shop itself (noise; techs wandering in and out) and the distractions of a retail establishment.
 Your office staff probably encounters walk-in customers first – and they’re also likely answering phones, emails, and trying to manage things like payroll and billing.